-Turfgrass Industry Size.
+Turfgrass & Green Industry Size.

-To determine the size of the turfgrass industry in Georgia a survey was conducted in 2010 with results analyzed and published in 2012.
-The turfgrass and related industries contribute \$7.8 billion annually to Georgia's economy, generating over \$1 billion annually to federal, state, and local tax revenues.
-This industry accounts for 87,000 full- and part-time jobs, the majority related to landscape maintenance.
-For a copy of the survey visit www.GeorgiaTurf.com and click on "2010 Turfgrass Industry Survey" in the Industry link.
-Other estimates suggest that at 1.8 million acres, turfgrass is clearly one of the largest agricultural commodities in the state.
+Combining multiple economic impact surveys, the turfgrass and related green industry in Georgia contributes \$14.8 billion annually to Georgia's economy, generating over \$1.4 billion annually to federal, state, and local tax revenues.
+This industry accounts for over 111,000 full- and part-time jobs, many related to landscape maintenance.
+Estimates suggest that at 1.8 million acres, turfgrass is clearly one of the largest agricultural commodities in the state.